j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-06-autograd-engine-from-scratch/index.md

 print(f"date={l.date} grad={l.grad}")     # date=34 grad=1
 ```

-Our auto grad engine now supports addition and multiplication.
+Our auto-grad engine now supports addition and multiplication.
 Of course there are many more operations that we can support, like subtraction, division, exponentiation, etc.
 However, I want to leave those as an exercise for the reader.
 To make this exercise a bit easier, I have created a [GitHub repository](https://github.com/j0rd1smit/mini_auto_grad) with the code we have written so far.